The-Pythoner/Julia/README.md

-you can change the function by changing the variable c (line 6)
+you can change the coefficient in the txt file